GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 A sample request to the proxy endpoint.
 You can configure the port for the proxy endpoint using [kong config](../configuration.md#kong).

-By default, kong provides two endpoints.
+By default, Kong provides two endpoints.

 | Protocol | Proxy endpoints |
 |----------|-----------------|